alexandrezlima/documentations/docs/orbitcamera.md

 If you just want to see all of your meshes without further reading, select the load method `Load all` and hit play (this method still loads blueprints actors from a data table, the autosearch includes static meshes and skeletal meshes only).
 But if you want to know how each option works, let’s check it below (please, make sure to read the [{==#washed-colors==}](#washed-colors-correction) section).

+## Variables
+You can find the variables descriptions below.
+All the variables have a tooltip in the project (to check there, just hover over the variable!).

+??? abstract "Variables"
+    --8<-- "docs/codes/orbitcamera/orbit-camera-variables.txt"

 #### Loading method: data tables
 This load method is interesting for those who want to have control over the loaded list, with specific objects.
 To use it, set the `Load Method` variable to `Data Table`.